 For angel investors, hardware is a fun and adventurous space, because it covers so many niches.
 From gaming to home automation, you can find a hardware startup that address needs in almost any industry.
 Pebble, the Kickstarter darling, brings smartwear to the wrist, and Boosted Boards lets urban dwellers get around quickly on a motorized longboard.
 Hardware even enters the tobacco market with companies such as Ploom, which used its ties with a Japanese tobacco firm to create sleek vape devices.

-Picooc is a Chinese health device maker with some products that are similar to US–based Fitbit, which we covered in chapter 6.
+Picooc is a Chinese health device maker with some products that are similar to US–based Fitbit.
 Through two investment rounds, Picooc raised a total of $25 million.
 By its second round of funding, which garnered $21 million of that total, Picooc was already known for its flagship product: a smart body scale that integrates with fitness apps and other devices.

 Picooc's scale lets users see metrics such as body water, muscle mass, body mass index, and body fat.
 Users can tie that data to a fitness tracking application, which integrates the information with user–entered figures and data from wearable fitness devices.
 The result is comprehensive fitness tracking in a world where users globally are becoming more health conscious and more aware of how data can tell a story about fitness.

-Picooc certainly isn't first to market, and its products do bear some similarities to products from Fitbit.
-Where Picooc wins–and investor interest comes into play–is that it beat Fitbit to the ample Chinese market.
-And it did so at a lower price point.
-Picooc's scale retails for around $72 in China; comparable Fitbit scales, which didn't launch in China until June 2014, retailed for $198.
-Anytime a startup can do something as well as or better than the competition and at a lower price point, angel investors should take notice.
+Picooc certainly isn't first to the market, and its products do bear some similarities to products from Fitbit.
+Where Picooc wins–and investor interest comes into play–is that it beat Fitbit to the ample Chinese market, and it did so at a lower price point.
+Picooc's scale retails for around $72 in China, which are comparable Fitbit scales.
+Fitbit didn't launch in China until June 2014, and it retailed for $198.
+Anytime a startup can do something as well as or better than the competition at a lower price point, angel investors should take notice.

-Formlabs, launched in 2011, is an illustration of what happens when founder know–how meets impeccable timing.
-The company, which received $1.8 million in seed funding in November 2011, further drove its 3D printer product to market with help from a 2012 Kickstarter campaign.
+Formlabs, which received $1.8 million in seed funding in November 2011, drove its 3D printer product to market with help from a 2012 Kickstarter campaign.
 The campaign offered rewards ranging from a virtual high five and a file copy of the printer model to a package containing the actual printer plus fun printables.
 In its Kickstarter campaign, Formlabs claimed it intended to disrupt the 3D printing market with an affordable, high–quality 3D printer.

 Why all the hype around Formlabs' product?
 First, Formlabs' Kickstarter project, came at a time when 3D print technology was becoming a household topic.
 News media was covering the technology, which sounded futuristic and frightening to many–op–eds asked "What if people print guns?" and entrepreneurs bubbled excitedly about manufacturing concepts.
 For many users, though, the technology was entertaining to consider, but far from daily reach.